It’s a well known fact that vitamin C is a powerhouse when it comes to fighting cold and flu.

 Undoubtedly you’ve been told to load up on it when you’re sick.
 Remember mum handing you a glass of orange juice when you were coming down with the sniffles?
 It turns out that there was actual science behind her madness.

-We caught up with our favourite health nut, Nutritionist, Matt Edwards, to discuss what Vitamin C actually is, the best foods and supplements to give you that fix and how it really helps boost your immune system.
+We discuss what Vitamin C actually is, the best foods and supplements to give you that fix and how it really helps boost your immune system.